Dance Camps

 Comfortable clothes that are easy to move in and socks or dance shoes.

-See www.CDT.dance/attire for info on our dress code.
+See www.CDT.dance/attire for more info on our dress code.

 When should I register?